 Since 2013, there has been a great release of the behavior of drivers whose consequences are severe.
 The target set to reduce deaths per year is now out of reach.

 Only a strict application of the law seems that it would allow for lasting change: the best of prevention remains the certainty of punishment.

 The human and societal issues is indisputable.
 The high number of very young victims plunges thousands of families in distress and empties our country of its lifeblood.
 Road accidents maiming the future of thousands of people who will have to survive with a heavy handicap depriving them of work and social integration.
-Even the best Ohio accident attorneys struggle to get accident compensation for these victims within a reasonable amount of time.
+Even the best Stuart car accident attorney struggle to get accident compensation for these victims within a reasonable amount of time.

 28% dead and one-third of the seriously injured are young people 15 to 24 years.

 73% of the seriously injured are unprotected users: pedestrians, cyclists, motorcyclists.

 27% of fatal road accidents are caused by excessive speed.